laurenwatson/laurenwatson.github.io/_posts/2020-06-22-introducing-hyde.md

 ---

-I am currently a second year of PhD candidate in the School of Informatics at the University of Edinburgh and am a member of the Laboratory for Foundations of Computer Science (LFCS).
-My main subject area is private machine learning, particularly Differential Privacy.
+I am currently a second year PhD candidate in the School of Informatics at the University of Edinburgh and a member of the Laboratory for Foundations of Computer Science (LFCS).
+My core area of study is private machine learning, particularly Differential Privacy.

 ### Education